pivot-access-ltd/bma-offline-docs/src/how-to-build-maas-images-5100.md

 <a href="#heading--how-to-build-a-packer-image"><h4 id="heading--how-to-build-a-packer-image">How to build a packer image</h4></a>

-You can easily build a raw image with LVM, using the Makefile:
+To build a packer image, you must change to the template repository directory, then to the subdirectory for the image you want to build.
+From that subdirectory, you can easily build a raw image with LVM, using the Makefile:

 ```nohighlight
 $ make custom-ubuntu-lvm.dd.gz